ibm-cloud-docs/account/sessions-settings.md

 ## Before you begin
 {: #work-sessions-access}

-If you have the following access, you can update the settings for login sessions:

 * Account owners
+* Editor or admin role on all account management services
-* Administrator role for the IAM Identity service
+* Editor or admin role on IAM identity service

 A user can have several different restrictions if they are a member of multiple accounts.
 {: note}